CDrummond/musly-server/README.md

 ./musly-server.py --analyse /path/to/music/folder
 ```

 This takes about 50 minutes to process 20k tracks.
-The process anylsys tracks,
+The process analyses tracks,
-add them to musly, intialises musly's 'jukebox' style with 1000 random tracks,
+adds them to musly, intialises musly's 'jukebox' style with 1000 random tracks,
 and extracts certain tags.
 If re-run new tracks will be added, and old
 (non-existant) will be removed.
 Pass `--keep-old` to keep these old tracks.